How to care for your Aloe

 This plant does not require any extra humidity and can handle dry air.

-Fertilize once in the spring and once in the summer with a succulent fertilizer.
+Feed once in the spring and once in the summer with a liquid fertilizer for cacti and succulents.

 Hedgehog Aloe